Here’s What You Should Know if You Are Shopping For Data Recovery

 Are they Local?

 I offer standard or emergency on-site or local pickup service in the Capital Region.
 You will be working with me.
 I offer service to the entire Capital Region (including Rotterdam, Niskayuna, Rexford, Scotia, Glenville, Clifton Park, Colonie, Latham, Cohoes, Menands, Troy, Rensselaer, Saratoga, and Malta).
 Also, I have provided service to northern New York (Plattsburgh, Glens Falls), western New York (Syracuse, Rochester).
 I have also helped customers in Vermont, Massachusetts, and southern New York (Poughkeepsie, Newburgh, Kingston, and NYC).
-In addition I also offer computer repairs.
+In addition, I also offer computer repairs.

 Access to the Engineer

 From the start of the case to completion I give you status updates and you will have access to me.
 At larger companies, there is often no communication with the engineer working on your case.
-There are layers of marketing, call center employees and supervisor that you will speak to, but no the actual person recovering your data.
+There are layers of marketing, call center employees, and supervisor that you will speak to, but no the actual person recovering your data.

 Contact me for Professional Data Recovery.